axelv/TCN/README.md

 # TensorFlow implementation of the TCN network
 A TensorFlow implementation of the TCN network is available in the [/TF](TF/) folder.
 Everything is implemented using low-level TensorFlow code.
-Instead of using "Weight Normalization", "Batch Normalization" [http://www.jmlr.org/proceedings/papers/v37/ioffe15.html](S Ioffe, C Szegedy) is used.
+Instead of using "Weight Normalization", we use "Batch Normalization" [https://arxiv.org/abs/1502.03167] (S Ioffe, C Szegedy).

 **TIP** : Be carefull with the initialization of the weights!
 Increasing the variance of the initializer can result in NAN's easily.